OmarVCRZ/CIS486-SOBIE/README.md

 - As_a presenter, I want to receive some form of confirmation upon my submission (EMAIL|SMS) so that I can verify that my paper was submitted and received.
 - As_a researcher, I want to see some form of past information on papers and conference proceedings so that I can use them as a reference point (Plan for Dev-King 5)
 Administrator
-- As_an administrator, I want a simple way to update any event details on the SOBIE website so that it can be reflected (ad banner) in real-time event.
+- As_an administrator, I want a simple way to update any event details on the SOBIE website so that it can be reflected (ad banner) in real-time events.
-- As_an administrator, I want to have some form of dashboard to manage SOBIE registrations so that I can be able to track attendance.
+- As_an administrator, I want to have some form of dashboard to manage SOBIE registrations so that I can track attendance.
 - As_an administrator, I want to manage contact form submissions (data) so that I can respond to submission posts.

 ### Steps in Redesign & Metrics for Success
 4.1 Actionable Improvements (Required/Necessary)
-- Navigation: Redesign SOBIE'S website menu to increase reliability in accessing information like registering in the conference, submitting papers, etc.
+- Navigation: Redesign SOBIE'S website menu to increase reliability in accessing information like registering for the conference, submitting papers, etc.
 - UI/UX Design: Make a more modern/professional design implementation with a clear structure and layout.
-- Interactivity: Add Bootstrap 5 and Jquery to optimize dynamic elements like hover, searchbar, and interactive schedule effects.
+- Interactivity: Add Bootstrap 5 and Jquery to optimize dynamic elements like hover, search bar, and interactive schedule effects.
 - Performance: Optimize efficient scripts.

 4.2  Success Metrics